"What do you suggest we do with him?"

 His companions (and brothers from the looks of it) laughed.
 "Why?
 We aren't doing anything wrong," said one.

-"Trying to see how the Muggles work this thing is all," agreed the other.
+"Trying to see how the Muggles work this thing is all," remarked the other.
 Harry wanted to ask what "Muggles" were, but if these boys were the smallest bit like his relatives they would hate being asked questions.

 " Fred, Percy's going to see you."